vpdn/MMAppSwitcher/README.md

 ##How to use it?

-If you want to play around, just dump MMAppSwitcher.h and MMAppSwitcher.m into your project or use the attached podspec.
+If you want to play around, just dump MMAppSwitcher.h and MMAppSwitcher.m into your project or even simpler, use CocoaPods and add `MMAppSwitcher` to your Podfile:

+	pod 'MMAppSwitcher'

 In the class that will be providing the card view: